scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Touch of Death.*** *Melee Attack:* 5 AP, 5/2/1/0/0</br>On hit deals 2/4 in death damage.
+***Touch of Death.*** *Melee Attack:* 5 AP, 5/2/1/0/0 - On hit deals 2/4 in death damage.

-***Raise Undead.*** *Special, Once per day:* 7 AP, Range 10, 6/0/0/0/0</br>Raises undead from corpses in range to fight for the Lich.
+***Raise Undead.*** *Special, Once per day:* 7 AP, Range 10, 6/0/0/0/0 - Raises undead from corpses in range to fight for the Lich.
 The Lich may spend 1 success to raise a Skeleton or Zombie, or 2 successes to raise a Skeleton Knight or Zombie Ogre.
 ___

 ### Mundane Items